docsforadobe/after-effects-plugin-guide/docs/intro/how-to-start-creating-plug-ins.rst

 Play!
 ================================================================================

-Before you write a line of code, Spend some significant time playing with After Effects, and with the `sample projects <#sample-projects>`__. `Build the plug-ins <#_bookmark46>`__ into the right folder.
+Before you write a line of code, Spend some significant time playing with After Effects, and with the :ref:`intro/sample-projects`.
+Build the plug-ins into the right folder.
 Set lots of breakpoints, read the amusing and informative comments.

 See a quickstart video on building an effect (on macOS): `adobe.ly/2sjMDwM <https://adobe.ly/2sjMDwM>`__